AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-pdf.md

 **Advanced**

-The **Advanced** tab contains the following configurations:
+The **Advanced** tab contains the following configuration options:

 -   Enable versioning
 -   Retain temporary files
 -   File properties

-For details on preset configuration options, refer to the [Custom preset configurations](#custom-preset-configurations) section.
+For details on preset configuration options, refer to the [Custom preset configuration](#custom-preset-configuration) section.

-## Create PDF output preset from the Map dashboard
+## Create the PDF preset from the Map dashboard

 Perform the following steps to create the PDF preset from the map dashboard: